Did your vehicle fail the MD Vehicle Emissions Test?

 - Malfunction in the air injection system.The air injection system helps reduce the emission of hydrocarbons and carbon monoxide of a car.
 This is done by forcing fresh air into the exhaust of the engine.
 If the air injection system is defective or malfunctions, the engine is not able to properly control the levels of hydrocarbons and carbon monoxide emission causing the car to emit high levels of these dangerous gases

 - Faulty evaporative emission control system.
 EVAP or Evaporative Emission Control System prevents gasoline vapors from the fuel system and tank from being released into the atmosphere.
 Some of the more common causes of a faulty EVAP include leaks in the vacuum hoses and vents, defective purge valves, or faulty gas caps

 Diagnosing and repairing emission-related problems in your vehicle involves different systems and important components.
-The professionals at Rose Hill Exxon are fully-equipped to repair any emission-related failure of your vehicle, and have had extensive training to ensure your repairs are completed correctly and in a timely manner.
-Leave something as important as an MD emission failure to the skilled technicians at Rose Hill Exxon & Auto Repair in Frederick, MD to ensure you are back on the road as quickly as possible.
+The professionals at Rose Hill Exxon Service Center are fully-equipped for all emissions repair in Frederick.
+We have had extensive training to ensure your repairs are completed correctly and in a timely manner.
+Leave something as important as an MD emission failure to the skilled technicians at Rose Hill Exxon Service Center to ensure you are back on the road as quickly as possible.